My refrigerator is a bit...condiment and relish-heavy. Dijon mustards and pepper pastes share space with chili crisps, pickled onions and capers.

-Topping out at five minutes to prep and 30 minutes to sit quietly and entertain themselves while pickling, these gorgeous gems are quick and easy and give you endless possibilities to up your flavor game.
+Topping out at five minutes to prep and 30 minutes to sit quietly and entertain themselves while pickling, these gorgeous gems are quick and easy and give you endless possibilities to amp up your flavor game.

 Step-by-Step Instructions:

-I prefer to cut the onion in half, then lay each half cut side down on the board, giving a stable foundation to cut the onion into very thin, ⅛-inch thick half moons.
+Begin by using a sharp chef's knife to peel and slice a large red onion (or two small red onions).
+I prefer to cut the onion in half, then lay each half cut side down on the board, giving a stable foundation to cut the onion into very thin, โ -inch thick half moons.

 Remove from microwave, add 1 teaspoon of kosher salt and 2 teaspoons of sugar or stevia.
 Stir to dissolve.
-Add ¾ cup apple cider vinegar to the warm water mixture and stir to combine.
+Add ยพ cup apple cider vinegar to the warm water mixture and stir to combine.

 Add the warm pickling brine mixture to the glass jar of sliced red onions and garlic clove.
 Ensure onions are submerged in the pickle brine.